 This move comes in response to recommendations made in an external audit of the .eu ADR service prepared for EURid.
 The auditor said that the .eu ADR procedure is functioning well but, according to the audit, a fee reduction would further raise the visibility of the service and improve access.

 Auditor said that the .eu ADR service is functioning well but this discount shows the opposite is happening.
 During 2011, only 47 .eu ADR cases were filed and 42 decisions were published, of which 38, or 90%, were in favour of the complainant.
 This show that the ADR procedure is on fast decline and this is what this discount tries to fix.
 In total since .eu’s launch in 2005, there have been over 1000 .eu proceedings.
 I think the auditor should have commented the time cases take to resolve.
 An average of four months is a lot more that the time UDRP cases are decided.

 "The Czech Arbitration Court is the out-of-court institution appointed to rule on .eu domain name proceedings.
 We hope that the new fee structure will help even more people resolve their disputes with respect to contested .eu domain name registrations," said Board Member of the Czech Arbitration Court, Petr Hostas.

-EURid’s General Manager Marc Van Wesemael added, “At EURid, we want anyone with a legitimate prior rights claim to be able to challenge a .eu registration.
-Making the .eu ADR process more affordable, and therefore accessible, is one way of doing this.”
+EURid’s General Manager, Marc Van Wesemael, added, “At EURid, we enable anyone with a legitimate prior rights claim to challenge a .eu registration.
+Making the .eu ADR process more available, especially to Europe’s small businesses, by lowering the fee during 2012 is one way of doing this.”